Find a Swimming Pool Near Me

 Look after non-swimmers

-Please stick to the ratio of two non-swimmers or under 8s to every competent adult swimmer.
+Please adhere to the ratio of two non-swimmers or under 8s to every competent adult swimmer.
 A competent adult swimmer must actively supervise under 8s and non-swimmers under 16 at all times.

 Listen to the lifeguards